Driftini/smoothie-msgroom/README.md

 </div>

-# Smoothie
+# Smoothie for MsgRoom
-**Smoothie** is a custom theme for Windows 96's MsgRoom, intended to resemble the smooth and gradient rich aesthetics of old OSes and apps.
+This is a Windows96 MsgRoom port of my **Smoothie** theme, intended to resemble the smooth and gradient rich aesthetics of old OSes and apps.

 It also adds a few simple animations to further improve the user experience!
 ![image](https://raw.githubusercontent.com/Driftini/smoothie-msgroom/main/cmdbox.gif)

 ## How do I install it?
 ### __(Recommended)__ Using the Package Manager
-__**[Set up my personal package repository](https://github.com/Driftini/w96pkgs/blob/main/README.md)**__, then install Smoothie from the Package Manager.
+__**[Set up my personal package repository](https://github.com/Driftini/w96pkgs/blob/main/README.md)**__, then install *Smoothie for MsgRoom* from the Package Manager.

 That's all!